 Radar can be quite literal at times.
 He loves order and is insistent on sticking to deadlines.
 This line sums him up wonderfully.
 Of course, in many ways, he is a foil to Ben who is far more impulsive.

 This is exciting!
 We’re like under-provisioned pioneers!
 I wish we had more money, though.

 Lacey carries a reputation as being a bit of an airhead.
 However, far from being shallow, she is intelligent and shows a lot of emotional depth.
 She is considerate, smart, and funny.
 However, she does have ditsy moments, which make her all the more endearing.

 What is the deeper meaning of “paper towns?”

 The deeper meaning is the nature of the “town.”
 If it’s paper, it’s fake and uninteresting in Margo’s view.

 Yes.
 Paper towns are towns, cities, or other settlements that mapmakers add to their maps so they know if their work is being copied.

 What is the message in Paper Towns?

-The book is about what it’s like to be young and the importance of friendship and kindness.
+The books main theme is what it’s like to be young and the importance of friendship and kindness.